rackerlabs/support-how-to/content/account-management/support-pin-faq.md

 - The support PIN enters a locked status if support is provided an incorrect support PIN six times in a row.
 This means if someone calls support posing as one of your users, they will be unable to receive support without the correct PIN.

 #### My customer support PIN is locked what does that mean? ​
- ** Customers will still be able to login to their Portals; the Portal Password and Support PIN are completely separate and are not tied to each other. ​
-To Unlock the Support PIN the customer will need to log into the Portal and take the Unlock action in the User Management Section. ​
-Once the Support PIN is Unlocked the Customer can call in for phone support. ​
+Customers will still be able to login to their Portals; the Portal Password and Support PIN are completely separate and are not tied to each other.
+To Unlock the Support PIN the customer will need to log into the Portal and take the Unlock action in the User Management Section. ​Once the Support PIN is Unlocked the Customer can call in for phone support. ​

 #### Are there any requirements for Support PIN? ​